The Future Use Cases of Blockchain for Cybersecurity

 Date: 4 September 2020

 A successful cyber-attack can be the downfall of any well-positioned business.
 Data breaches not only cause significant financial losses but are also the leading cause of a bad reputation for victim companies.
+Companies that handle consumer data to some degree like Equifax or USCB America require cybersecurity because of the type of information they process and store.

 Blockchain started out as the technology behind Bitcoin but has popularly grown into a promising mitigation technology for cybersecurity.